-You can help Surfrider MA improve public access to the coast for all people by contacting your own elected state representatives and asking them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ H.908 / S.511 (Formerly Docket Numbers HD.3191 / SD.1381).
+You can help Surfrider MA improve public access to the coast for all people by contacting your own elected state representatives and asking them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ Docket Numbers HD.3027 / SD.231.
 More details below.

 You can also show your support by signing and sharing this online petition being organized by Rep. Fernandes and Sen. Cyr!

 Beach access in every state is guided by the ‘Public Trust Doctrine,’ which has its origins in ancient Roman law and holds that all rights in the tidelands (between the high and low tide marks) and the water itself are held ‘in trust’ by the state for the benefit of the public, regardless of private land ownership.

 Despite this, Massachusetts has some of the most outdated and restrictive beach access laws in the country.
 Our current laws come directly from the ‘Colonial Ordinances of 1641-1647’ and have been generally interpreted as prohibiting beachgoers from accessing any private beach above the low tide mark without permission of the property owner.
 In most other coastal states, property owners are significantly restricted from limiting public access below the mean high tide mark.